Travel facts on Ethiopia, dress code,

 1 Pair of Trainer type shoes

-Thick boot socks and general purpose light-weight
+Thick boot socks and general purpose light-weight socks

 1 Backpack, rucksack or duffel bag (No suitcases)

-Light-weight travel bag for camera, guide books
+Light-weight travel bag for camera, guide books etc

 1 Towel + Toiletries